bryanhanson/LearnPCA/LearnPCA/README.md

 ## What is LearnPCA?

 `LearnPCA` is an `R` package in development by David T. Harvey and Bryan A. Hanson.
-More details will be forthcoming.

-### To-Do List

-* Possible Vignettes/Chapters
-  + Conceptual Introduction to PCA (draft done)
-	+ How to do PCA in R, step-by-step
-	+ The math under the hood
-	+ Other techniques related to PCA
-* Data sets to include?
+For a sense of the project, install the package and do `browseVignettes("LearnPCA")`.

 ### Installing LearnPCA from Github: